smithy-lang/smithy/docs/source-2.0/additional-specs/rules-engine/parameters.rst

   exist in the JSON document, than a null value is returned.
 * `Sub Expressions`_ - a combination of two expressions separated by the ``.`` char.
   Example:  ``grandparent.parent.child``
-* `Wildcard Expressions`_ - Creates a projection over the values in an array or map.
+* `Wildcard Expressions`_ - creates a projection over the values in an array or map.
   Remaining expressions are evaluated against each returned element.
+* `MultiSelect List`_ - extract a subset of elements from a JSON document.
+Each expression is evaluated against the JSON document.
+A Multiselect list with ``N`` expressions will result in a list of length ``N``.
+* `Flatten Operator`_ - merge sublists in the current result into a single list.
+Subsequent operations are projected onto the flattened list with the same semantics as a wildcard expression
 * `Keys function`_ - return a list of the keys in a map.
 This is the only supported function but is required for binding to key values.